-In March 2011, United Nations Special Rapporteur on Human Rights in Burma, Tomás Ojea Quintana, recommended the Burmese military regime ensure "that revenues from all development projects appear transparently on the national budget to allow the parliament and civil society to monitor [the regime's] spending effectively."
+In March 2011, United Nations Special Rapporteur on Human Rights in Burma, Tomás Ojea Quintana, recommended the Burmese military regime ensure "that revenues from all development projects appear transparently on the national budget to

 Funds from natural gas sales account for approximately 70% of Burma's foreign exchange reserves, with annual sales of around US\$3 billion, and are stored in offshore bank accounts largely outside the national budget.247 Special Rapporteur Quintana, the International Monetary Fund, EarthRights and others have noted that the Burmese military regime does not accurately include gas revenue in its national budget.
-Natural gas revenue contributed less than 1% of total budget revenue in 2007/2008, but would have contributed about 57% if valued at the market exchange rate.
-This is not surprising for a regime ranked 176 of 178 on Transparency International's 2010 Corruption Perceptions Index.249 the people of Burma.
-Gas revenues have not been used to prudently reduce the fiscal deficit or to positively transform the country: spending on health care and education is easily the lowest in the region, accounting for merely 1.31% and 4.57% of the budget, respectively.
-While the people of Burma remain impoverished, the military regime continues to spend freely on weapons, a fledgling nuclear weapons program, a sophisticated military tunnel system, and an entirely new capital city, Naypyidaw.
+Natural gas revenue contributed less than 1% of total budget revenue in 2007/2008, but would have contributed about 57% if valued at the market exchange rate.248 This is not surprising for a regime ranked 176 of 178 on Transparency International's 2010 Corruption Perceptions Index.249 the people of Burma.250 Gas revenues have not been used to prudently reduce the fiscal deficit251 or to positively transform the country:252 spending on health care and education is easily the lowest in the region, 253 accounting for merely 1.31% and 4.57% of the budget, respectively.254 While the people of Burma remain impoverished, the military regime continues to spend freely on weapons, a fledgling nuclear weapons program, a sophisticated military tunnel system, and an entirely new capital city, Naypyidaw.